AdobeDocs/app-builder/src/pages/resources/videos/exploring/debugging.md

   - Developer Tooling
 ---

-# Exploring Project Firefly - Debugging
+# Exploring App Builder - Debugging

 This session we go in depth on debugging.
 Shazron Abdullah & Duy Nguyen take you through the ins and outs of finding problems in your code.